dfdeshom/helm-mt/README.md

 (global-set-key (kbd "C-x t") 'helm-mt)
 ```

-If you would like to have helm-mt run when you do "M-x term" or "M-x shell",
+If you would like to have helm-mt run when you do `M-x term` or `M-x shell`,
 then put this in your init file:

 ```